pingidentity/webinar-pingfed-pingam/README.md

-# Note: Please ue this repo instead: https://github.com/pingidentity/webinar-pingfed-pingam
+# Note: Please use this repo instead: https://github.com/pingidentity/webinar-pingfed-pingam

 # Orchestration with PingFederate, PingAM and PingDirectory